GLADISZAC/1233/README.md

-# 1233
+# DEBLUR
-Image processing assg 2
+%Image processing assginment 2
+%GLADIS ZACHARIA
+%17307R004
-function varargout = DEBLUR(varargin)
+%Codes except the inbuilt functions for FFT , IFFT, SSIM has been written by myself. function varargout = DEBLUR(varargin)
 % DEBLUR MATLAB code for DEBLUR.fig
 %      DEBLUR, by itself, creates a new DEBLUR or raises the existing